 2. Body Temperature

 Everyone loves a cold treat to help beat the heat.
 Try making one of these frozen dog treats to keep your pets cool.

 These cooling collars are also great for extra hot days.
 If you don’t want to spend the extra money, just wet and freeze any bandana to tie around their neck.
-This will help keep your pets cool during those longer walks.
+This will help keep your dogs cool during those longer walks.

 Give your pets a nice place to cool off in the house or basement after they’ve been in the sun.
 These cooling mats for dogs and cats can be used indoors or outdoors for added comfort.

 Awareness has spread for this in recent years, but it bears repeating: Don’t leave your pet in a car even with the window cracked.
 If you need to run errands, leave your pets at home.

 If you fear your pet is overheated, take them inside right away.
 Heatstroke requires immediate treatment by a veterinarian and it’s important to know and recognize the symptoms: